parsiya/parsiya.net/content/post/2019/2019-10-13-quality-of-life-burp/index.markdown

 toc: false
 comments: true
 categories:
-- burp
+- Burp
-- quality of life
+- Quality of Life
 ---

 Quality of life patch/update in the context of videogames is a patch that